NikolayRag/dmxx/README.md

 ### Brief definitions:

 8bit input values are mapped to output resolution using gamma mapping, 2 by default.
-Default input is clamped at 254 - that makes it easy the remap of 7bit resolution input (0-127) with cost of topmost 1/256 step.
+By default input is clamped at 254 - that makes it easy the remap of 7bit resolution input (0-127) with cost of topmost 1/256 step.

 Default output resolution is 11bit depth, at maximum of 16.